-In addition to establishing legal requirements for nursing homes themselves, the FNHRA also outlines numerous legal rights for nursing home residents.
+In addition to establishing legal requirements for nursing homes themselves, the FNHRA also outlines numerous legal rights for nursing home residents, as a nursing home lawyer in Philadelphia, PA knows.
 Unique among other pieces of federal legislation, the FNHRA was drafted in clear and unambiguous language so that it could be easily understood by nursing home patients and their loved ones.

 The legal rights supplied by the FNHRA apply regardless of the county, state, or other jurisdiction where the nursing home is located.
 A few examples of these rights include:

 - The right to voice complaints without fear of eviction or retaliation.

 - The right to balanced meals which account for all nutritional needs.

 - The right to freedom from abuse, neglect, and corporal punishment.